tidyverts/feasts/README.md

 ## Overview

 feasts provides a collection of tools for the analysis of time series data.
-The package name is an acryonym comprising of its key features:
+The package name is an acronym comprising of its key features:
 *Feature Extraction And Statistics for Time Series*.

 The package works with tidy temporal data provided by the